Little Voice (film): Plot

 Laura Hoff, an only child, is a reclusive young woman who lives with her mother, Mari, in a working-class home in Scarborough, Yorkshire, England.
 She is known as LV (short for Little Voice) because of her soft, shy, and childlike speaking voice.
 She flees reality, hiding away in her bedroom, listening to records and impersonating the voices of American and British artists such as Marilyn Monroe, Gracie Fields, Judy Garland, and Shirley Bassey; her love of songs is her only source of strength since her beloved father's death.
 Her mother, by contrast, is a loud and promiscuous woman with little sympathy for LV's retiring nature or her grief.

-Billy, a shy and awkward telephone engineer who raises homing pigeons meets and begins to bond with LV when he installs a new telephone line in Mari's apartment.
+Billy, a shy and awkward telephone engineer who raises homing pigeons, meets and begins to bond with LV when he installs a new telephone line in Mari's apartment.
 Their quiet romance is interrupted when Mari brings home Ray Say, a down and out talent agent.
 Ray, on the lookout for an act to carry him to fame and fortune, hears LV's impressions and recognizes her gift.
 He vows to make her a star despite LV's reluctance to step onstage.
 Although Mari remains dismissive of LV's skills, she is infatuated with Ray and goes along to win his approval.
-Ray arranges for LV to sing at a club owned by local comprimario Mr. Boo, but her performance is a failure as she is overcome by stage fright and only sings a few lines after Ray turns off the stagelights.
+Ray arranges for LV to sing at a club owned by local impresario Mr. Boo, but her performance is a failure as she is overcome by stage fright and only sings a few lines after Ray turns off the stagelights.
 Ray sees that LV needs encouragement on stage and works with Mr. Boo to organize a big band, lights, and a new dress to give her confidence, selling his car and taking out a loan from a local mobster to pay for the concert.